mhaugrud/msumcspy/_sources/Selection/ConditionalExecutionBinarySelection.rst

         STATEMENTS_2        # executed if condition evaluates to False

 The boolean expression after the ``if`` statement is called the **condition**.
 If it is true, then the indented statements, immediately below, get executed.
-If not, then the statements indented under the `else:` clause get executed.
+If it is false, the statements indented under the ``else:`` clause get executed.

 .. sidebar::  Flowchart of a **if** statement with an **else**